Quality & Safety

 Another advantage is the relaxed atmosphere, compared to the stressful entry into helicopters.
 You have the whole day, depending on the weather and group the cats operate from 9:00 clock to 17:00 clock.
 So you will get to a stately number of vertical meters.

-In Adjara we operate a PB300W Polar for our groups and there is always one back-up machine ready to go.
+In Adjara we operate a PB300W Polar for our groups and there is always one back-up machine in Bakhmaro ready to go.
 The snowcat has got a heated cabin for up to 12 freeriders.
 The cabins have been custom made according to our plans to match our high quality and safety standards.

 The local drivers are professional tractor drivers with years of experience with working in snow.
 They know the area, the mountains and all the tracks from summer.
 They grew up in these mountains.
 For driving the Pistenbullys we organised a training by Austrian experts.